CONDITIONS WE TREAT

 Clinical interviews: In-depth conversations with parents and caregivers gather information about your child's developmental history, behavior patterns, and daily functioning from infancy to the present.
 During this time, clinicians often utilize the ADI-R (Autism Diagnostic Interview-Revised), a structured parent interview that explores your child's developmental milestones, early social behaviors, communication development, repetitive behaviors or restricted interests, sensory sensitivities, and family history.
 This comprehensive interview can take 90 minutes to three hours.

 Direct observation and interaction: Your child will engage in structured and semi-structured activities designed to assess communication, social, and behavioral skills.
-Clinicians often use the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition)—considered the gold standard for observational assessment—to watch how your child initiates and responds to social bids, engages in imaginative play, handles transitions, responds to their name, makes eye contact, and navigates unexpected changes.
+Our pediatric autism specialists use the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition)—considered the gold standard for observational assessment—to watch how your child initiates and responds to social bids, engages in imaginative play, handles transitions, responds to their name, makes eye contact, and navigates unexpected changes.
 The ADOS-2 typically takes 40–60 minutes.
-While widely regarded as the most comprehensive tool of its kind, clinicians may also use other observational measures and play-based assessments to gain a complete understanding of your child’s abilities.
+While widely regarded as the most comprehensive tool of its kind, clinicians may also use other observational measures and play-based assessments to gain a complete understanding of your child's abilities.

 Multiple perspectives: Input is gathered from parents, teachers, childcare providers, and other adults who interact with your child regularly to understand behavior across different environments.
 This multi-informant approach is crucial because autism can present differently at home versus school, or with familiar versus unfamiliar people.
 Clinicians use science-backed tools—most commonly the ASRS (Autism Spectrum Rating Scale)—to analyze these perspectives, along with additional behavior assessments and other standardized measures that help provide a full picture of your child's strengths and challenges.

 Comprehensive reporting: After completing all assessments, the specialist will provide a detailed written report with findings, diagnosis (if appropriate), and specific recommendations for interventions and support.
 Reports typically include the background information collected, the various assessment results with scores and interpretations, clinical observations, diagnostic conclusions based on DSM-5 criteria, your child's unique strengths and challenges, and concrete recommendations for therapies, educational support, and next steps.
+At Blackbird Health, our pediatric autism specialists also identify any co-occurring conditions and provide coordinated Care Plans for autism services for children that addresses your child's complete needs.

 • Most commercial insurance plans cover autism evaluations when medically necessary.
 Coverage typically includes diagnostic evaluation, ADOS administration, clinical interviews, and report writing.
 Some plans require pre-authorization before the evaluation.
 Check with your insurance company about your specific benefits for autism assessment and whether pre-authorization is required.